AllenInstitute/dynamic_routing_analysis/README.md

     ```

 ***
-## Add/remove dependencies
+### **adding/removing dependencies**

 * when adding, this method will find a compatible version of the dependency, based on the package's Python version requirement and other existing dependencies

-* the dependency will be added/removed from dependencies in [pyproject.toml](pyproject.toml)
+* the dependency will be added/removed from:
+    * [pyproject.toml](pyproject.toml), which specifies required dependencies

-* the dependency will be added/removed from the currently-activated venv
+    * the currently-activated dev venv

-* if removed, all of the sub-dependencies will also be removed from the venv
+        * if removed, all of its sub-dependencies will also be removed

-* multiple dependencies can be specified together
+    * [pdm.lock](pdm.lock), which specifies the dev venv
+        - commit any changes to the `pdm.lock` to signal updates to the common dev venv
+        - if you're unsure if your lock file is correct, run `pdm update` - this will add add the most up-to-date versions of dependencies specifed in [pyproject.toml](pyproject.toml)
+        - if your venv is broken, delete the `.venv` folder and [re-install](scripts/install.sh)

 For dependencies of the package itself (ie. needed for code within `dynamic_routing_analysis`):